A Harley Davidson motorcycle rider rolls in to donate a Psyduck Pokémon

 “I couldn’t do without the support of families, friends and our customers,” he said.
 “It’s a group effort.”

 Thousands of toys were donated during the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
 7 in Aurora, Colorado.
-(Noah Festenstein, The Denver Gazette)Shaun Statz, a former patient at Colorado Children’s Hospital, attends the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
+(Noah Festenstein, The Denver Gazette)Shaun Statz, a former patient at Children’s Hospital Colorado, attends the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
 7 in Aurora, Colorado.
 (Noah Festenstein, The Denver Gazette)A motorcycle rider with a Santa hat rides in to donate toys during the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
 7 in Aurora, Colorado.
 (Noah Festenstein, The Denver Gazette)Volunteers ask for people to wave to patients who remotely watched the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
 7 in Aurora, Colorado.
 (Noah Festenstein, The Denver Gazette)Santa arrives in a red Corvette during the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
 7 in Aurora, Colorado.
 (Noah Festenstein, The Denver Gazette)A Harley Davidson motorcycle rider donates toys during the 40th annual Children’s Hospital Colorado Harley Toy Run at the Univeristy of Colorado Anschutz medical campus on Sunday, Dec.
 7 in Aurora, Colorado.
 (Noah Festenstein, The Denver Gazette)